omarmohfaheem/SlideCraft/README.md

 ## Conclusion

 Slide Craft automates the creation of PowerPoint presentations from text documents, making it a valuable tool for quickly generating professional slide decks.
-By leveraging text summarization, image generation, and custom PowerPoint themes, SlidesAI provides a streamlined process for content presentation.
+By leveraging text summarization, image generation, and custom PowerPoint themes, Slide Craft provides a streamlined process for content presentation.